eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 **Type Descriptor**

 Stores the information about one type with its relationships and restrictions.
-It's the minimum class needed to generate a Dynamic type, and in case of the complex ones, it stores information about its children or its parent types.
+It's the minimum class needed to generate a Dynamic type and in case of the complex ones, it stores information about its children or its parent types.

 **Member Descriptor**